gluehloch/springboot-demo/README.md

-# Simple Spring Boot app to serve date and time
+# Spring Boot example application.
 This is a simple Spring Boot application.
 Here you find the following examples:
  * RestController
  * Spring Security